AmeliKi/BUGSI/README.md

+# BUGSI - Tiny Tracker Infinite Vision

+BUGSI is an autonomous, solar‑powered, and non‑invasive insect monitoring system designed for scalable ecological research.
+The device is lightweight, portable, and adaptable to a wide range of field conditions and research questions — from monitoring pollinators to observing ground‑dwelling spiders and beetles.
+At its core, BUGSI uses Dynamic Vision Sensor (DVS) technology, which detects pixel‑level brightness changes in real time.
+This enables the system to capture fast, small‑scale insect movements with high temporal precision while keeping power use and data volume extremely low.
+The device integrates additional environmental sensors (temperature, humidity, light, wind, and ambient sound) and can operate as a standalone monitoring unit or as an enhancement to traditional traps, increasing accuracy while reducing ecological impact.

 # BUGSI - Device Management SaaS

 Backend and frontend for managing autonomous insect detection devices.
 Handles device registration, telemetry collection, remote configuration, and over-the-air (OTA) firmware updates.